pschatzmann/rp2040-i2s/README.md

 I am combining these two solutions as a separate Arduino Library, so that anybody who wants to use the MBED implementation can use I2S as well.

+### Status
+This funcitonality is giving linker errors in MBed and some strange assembler errors in pico-arduino.
+So nothing is working!

 ### Documentation

 [Here is the class documentation](https://pschatzmann.github.io/rp2040-i2s/html/class_i2_s_class.html)